 Class of 1972

 Dan Swickard was a four-year letterman for the football team and a two-year letterman for the wrestling program.
-He played on the defensive line his first two seasons, before moving to the offensive line his final two years and earned All-PAC laurels both seasons.
+He played on the defensive line his first two seasons, before moving to the offensive line his final two years and earning All-PAC laurels both seasons.
 He was the first Bethany player to play in every varsity game for his entire four-year career and helped the Green and White post an 18-12-1 mark during his tenure.

 After serving as a Program Director for a multi-state company from 1983-89, Swickard formed his own company in 1989 called Community Living Concepts, Inc. (CLC).
-He would form another new company in 1994 called Consumer Support Services, Inc., which he continues to serve as President and CEO.
+He would form another new company in 1994 called Consumer Support Services, Inc., in which he continues to serve as President and CEO.
 Swickard was also an owner of Allied Therapy in Columbus, Ohio, for several years.